someguynamedjosh/scarlet/spec.md

 EMPTY_STRUCT

-# Provides a single field in addition to
+# Provides a single field prepended to
 # the fields specified in "rest".
 # Consumes Invariants:
 # rest FROM Struct
-POPULATED_STRUCT[ rest label value ]
+POPULATED_STRUCT[ label value rest ]
-struct.REST
 struct.LABEL
 struct.VALUE
+struct.REST
 struct IS_POPULATED_STRUCT

 # Declares a new variable. x, y, and z
 # are the conditions that must be true
 # to be able to assign a value to the
 # variable.
 VARIABLE[ { x y z } ]

 # Substitute the variables y and z in
 # the expression x.
 x[ y IS 123  z IS 456 ]

 # Returns 'true' if the two expressions
-# have the same value.
+# are definitionally equal
 x = y

 # Axiom of Equality, requires